onsigntv/apps/docs/JSBRIDGE.md

 Triggers the Local API interactivity with user-defined "value".

-For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current campaign – with a value that matches exactly the parameter of this method.
+For this method to have an effect a "Local API" interactivity needs to be defined – either on the player or the current campaign – with a reguler expression that matches the parameter `"value"` of this method.

 What will happen when this interactivity is triggered is defined in the Interactivity Configuration UI.